-The Lab is free to attend, but applications cost $20.
-It will take place in Auckland on 22 February 2020.
+The Lab is free to attend, but applications cost $25.
+It will take place in Auckland on 20 February 2021.
 We offers places for up to six local short film makers to develop their short film concepts and scripts with the guidance and advice of experienced industry mentors.
 Travel costs are the responsibility of the selected participants.
-Applications for the 2021 Lab will open in September when the Show Me Shorts Film Festival programme launches.
+To apply please fill in this application form.

 If you have questions about the Lab please contact us.